 The Interpretation explains how to recognise and measure deferred and current income tax assets and liabilities where there is uncertainty over a tax treatment.
-Interpretation 23 of IFRIC applies to all aspects of income tax accounting where there is such uncertainty, including taxable profit or loss, the tax bases of assets and liabilities, tax losses and credits and tax rates.
+IFRIC 23 applies to all aspects of income tax accounting where there is such uncertainty, including taxable profit or loss, the tax bases of assets and liabilities, tax losses and credits and tax rates.
+The interpretation does not affect the Company's financial statements.

-IAS 19 (Amendments) "Plan amendment, curtailment or settlement" (effective for annual periods beginning on or after 1 January 2019)
+IAS 19 (Amendments) "Plan amendment, curtailment or settlement"

 The amendments specify how companies determine pension expenses when changes to a defined benefit pension plan occur.
-The amendments have not yet been endorsed by the EU.
+The amendments do not affect the Company's financial statements.